Eccles, Greater Manchester: Landmarks

 The Parish Church of St Mary the Virgin is the only Grade I listed building in Eccles.
-There are two Grade II* listed buildings in the Eccles area.
-The Church of St Andrew was completed by the architect Herbert Edward Tijou in 1879.
-Monton Unitarian Church was completed in 1875 by Thomas Worthington.
+There are two Grade II* listed buildings in the Eccles area: Monton Unitarian Church, completed in 1875 by Thomas Worthington; and the Church of St Andrew, completed in 1879 by the architect Herbert Edward Tijou.

 The town's war memorial was erected in 1925.
 Local sculptor John Cassidy was commissioned to design the structure.
 Built from Portland stone and topped with a bronze figure, it was unveiled by Lord Derby in August 1925.
 It is now a Grade II listed building.

-Eccles Library was built on a slum clearance site in the town centre.
-The building was funded by Andrew Carnegie and designed by Edward Potts (who also designed the canalside mill picture above), and opened on 19 October 1907.
+Eccles Library was built on a slum-clearance site in the town centre.
+The building was funded by Andrew Carnegie and designed by Edward Potts (who also designed the canalside mill picture above), and it opened on 19 October 1907.
 Designed in the Renaissance style, it is now a Grade II listed building.
 Potts had hoped that the building would become "the Eccles University".

-The former Lyceum Theatre on Church Street is a Grade II listed building.
+The Crown Theatre (formerly the Lyceum) on Church Street is also a Grade II listed building.

-Salford City Council is currently bidding for the Liverpool and Manchester Railway to be included in UNESCO's list of World Heritage Sites.
-Eccles railway station has recently undergone restoration work by the 'Friends of Eccles Railway Station', including clean-ups, renovation of the station garden, and a mural.
+Salford City Council has expressed support for efforts to secure UNESCO World Heritage Site status for the historic transport corridor associated with the Liverpool and Manchester Railway.
+Eccles railway station has undergone restoration work by the 'Friends of Eccles Railway Station', including clean-ups, renovation of the station garden, and a mural.

 Both Monton Green and Ellesmere Park are designated conservation areas, and a Site of Biological Importance is located near Rutland Road and Chatsworth Road.